 (12:00 - AimDay Nanotechnology starts.
 Registration here)

-A world-leading scientist in her field, Professor Molly Stevens is a distinguished expert in nanotechnology.
-Her outstanding work in academia, has earned her numerous prestigious awards, including the EU40 Prize for ‘best materials scientist under 40’ from the European Materials Research Society and, as the first woman in its history, a Royal Pharmaceutical Society conference science medal.
-The transformative impact of her work is, however, also recognized beyond the academic community: she was named one of the top ten scientists under 40 by ‘The Times’, one of the 100 innovators under 35 whose work and ideas will change the world by MIT Technology Review, and spoke about her work on regenerative medicine at TEDGlobal in 2013.
-Do not miss the unique opportunity to hear about the future this world-leading expert sees for nanotechnology in the Nordics at Nanoforum 2017.
+Professor Molly Stevens is a world-leading scientist and distinguished expert in nanotechnology.
+Her outstanding work in academia, has earned her numerous prestigious awards and the transformative impact of her work is recognized beyond the academic community: she was named one of the top ten scientists under 40 by ‘The Times’, one of the 100 innovators under 35 whose work and ideas will change the world by MIT Technology Review.

-If you have heard of nanocars, you have probably heard of James Tour: he and his team won the world’s first nanocar race.
-But, he is also one of the top 10 chemists in the world in the past decade according to Thomson Reuters, who is doing expansive work in the field of Nanotechnology: beyond nanomachines – like nanocars – Professor Tour researches nanoelectronics, graphene electronics, silicon oxide electronics, carbon nanovectors for medical applications, green carbon research for enhanced oil recovery and environmentally friendly oil and gas extraction, and graphene photovoltaics among other things.
-Prof. Tour also takes his role as an advocate for nanotechnology seriously: he developed innovative educational materials to interest and educate children in nanotechnology; founded four companies to make the fruits of his research available to society; and uses his expertise to support investors through technology assessments.
-The expertise and experience of this world-leading nanotechnology scientist, innovator and entrepreneur will indubitably advance the discourse in the Nordics at Nanoforum 2017.
+James Tour – one of the top 10 chemists in the world in the past decade according to Thomson Reuters – is doing expansive work in the field of Nanotechnology.
+Professor Tour researches nanomachines, -electronics, graphene electronics, silicon oxide electronics, carbon nanovectors for medical applications, and graphene photovoltaics among other things.
+He also developed innovative educational materials to interest and educate children in nanotechnology; founded four companies to make the fruits of his research available to society; and uses his expertise to support investors through technology assessments.

-Maria Strømme is a professor of Nanotechnology at Uppsala University, who has received a number of prestigious international and national awards for her scientific and entrepreneurial achievements in nanotechnology, physics and medicine.
-Once the youngest chaired technology professor in Sweden, Strømme is now an elected member of the Royal Swedish Academy of Sciences and the Royal Swedish Academy of Engineering Sciences, which she is the vice chairman of since 2015.
-Venturing from academia into the world of business, she and her team founded the company Disruptive Materials AB in 2013 to commercialize the record breaking ‘wonder material’ Upsalite®.
-From start the company generated enormous interest and was named one of Sweden’s 33 hottest high-tech companies in 2014 and 2015, won Venture Cup Sweden as well as the Nordic Clean Tech Open 2014.
-At Nanoforum 2017, the ‘nanotechnology crusader’ can share her vision for how Sweden can become a world leader in nanotechnology.
+Maria Strømme has received various prestigious awards for her scientific and entrepreneurial achievements in nanotechnology, physics and medicine.
+Once the youngest chaired technology professor in Sweden, she is now a member of the Royal Swedish Academy of Sciences and the vice chairman of the Royal Swedish Academy of Engineering Sciences.
+In 2013, she and her team founded Disruptive Materials AB to commercialize the record breaking ‘wonder material’ Upsalite®.
+Disruptive Materials was named one Sweden’s 33 hottest high-tech companies in 2014 and 2015 and won Venture Cup Sweden and the Nordic Clean Tech Open 2014.

 Adam de Sola Pool is a venture capital investor in the renewable energy and cleantech sectors in Central Europe, who has been investing in the renewable and environmental sectors since 1998.
 In his almost 20 years of experience as an investor, Adam has helped to start over twenty renewable energy and environmental companies in central Europe.
-In 2006, he received the ‘Cleantech Pioneer Award’ for his work in sustainability and investment.
-Adam also serves as a mentor and judge for cleantech startup competitions like MIT VMS, Techstars, Northeastern Venture Mentoring Network, CleanTech Open, MIT Clean Energy Prize, MassChallenge, and invests in startup companies as an Angel investor through MIT Angels, Sloan Angels, Walnut and more.
-Through his extensive work as an investor in Europe, Adam can provide important perspectives on the future of Nanotechnology in the Nordics.
+He also serves as a mentor and judge for cleantech startup competitions like MIT VMS, Techstars, Northeastern Venture Mentoring Network, CleanTech Open, MIT Clean Energy Prize, MassChallenge, and invests in startup companies through MIT Angels, Sloan Angels, Walnut and more.

 Joe is the Head of Application Development at Lumineq displays, the company-wide operations unit of the Finnish high-tech startup Beneq® – one of the leading suppliers of Atomic Layer Deposition equipment and thin film coating services, and the world’s premier manufacturer of thin film electroluminescent displays.
-Through his work at this internationally growing high-tech company, Joe has attained extensive first-hand experience of what it takes and how one should go about successfully commercializing science.
-While his work at Beneq® is closely connected to materials science and thin films, Joe says that the words high-tech, cleantech and nanotech are all part of his everyday vocabulary.
-As one of the veterans in the Finnish success story Beneq®, Joe can provide interesting insights into the journey of a startup and its environment from a Nordic nanotechnology startup’s perspective.
+Joe has attained extensive first-hand experience of what it takes and how one should go about successfully commercializing science.
+He also considers high-tech, cleantech and nanotech all part of his everyday vocabulary.

 Hans-Hartmann Pedersen is working as Programme officer in the “Advanced Materials and Nanotechnologies” unit at the industrial technologies directorate of the European Commission.
 In his position, he is responsible for industrial innovation and upscaling of research and innovation activities.
-While he has worked at the European Comission for 25 years now, Hans-Hartmann also gathered expansive industry experience from heavy industry, machinery, ship and offshore in Denmark, Norway, Finland and United Kingdom prior to his assignment at the European commission.
-Drawing from both his experience in the industry and his long-time work with innovation and upscaling at the European Commission, Hans-Hartman can add important insights to the discourse at Nanoforum 2017.
+Hans-Hartmann also gathered expansive industry experience from heavy industry, machinery, ship and offshore in Denmark, Norway, Finland and United Kingdom.